pereraangelo/TurtleClothing/ReadMe.txt

-This is a ecommerce shopping cart web appication.
+This is a React based ecommerce shopping cart web appication.

 Please follow below steps to run the code.